 - In a large heavy saucepan, combine sugar, corn syrup and water; cook and stir until sugar is dissolved and mixture comes to a boil.
 Cook, without stirring, over medium heat until a thermometer reads 252° (hard-ball stage).
 Just before that temperature is reached, beat egg whites on medium speed until stiff peaks form.

-- Slowly add hot sugar mixture in a thin stream to egg whites, beating constantly.
-Add orange peel and vanilla.
-Beat until is very thick, about 5-6 minutes.
-(Do not overmix, or candy will stiffen and crumble.)
+- With mixer continuing to run on high speed, slowly add hot sugar mixture in a thin stream over egg whites, beating constantly and scraping sides of bowl occasionally.
+Add orange zest and vanilla.
+Beat until candy holds its shape and begins to lose its gloss, about 5-6 minutes.
+(Do not overbeat, or candy will stiffen and crumble.)
 Immediately fold in pistachios.

 - Quickly drop mixture by tablespoonfuls onto prepared pans.
 Let stand at room temperature until dry to the touch.
-Store at room temperature between layers of waxed paper in an airtight container.
+Store between layers of waxed paper in an airtight container at room temperature.
 Yield: about 4 dozen (1-1/3 pounds).

 Originally published as Orange-Pistachio Divinity in Taste of Home Christmas Annual Annual 2014